TheCode-Jedi/Ultra-2020/README.md

 # Ultra-2020-Email-Design
 Responsive email design for The Ultra 2020 Music Festival created using HTML5 and in-style CSS.
 I made this to showcase my skills to an employer that inquired about email design/development.
 The idea was to come up with an email to advertise an event.
 I picked the upcoming music event Ultra 2020 and used their site as an example for the email design.
+It is mobile responsive for phones and tablets.

 ### Prerequisites